toomcis/toomcis/README.md

 **WocaFuckOff**
 Automates the WocaBee game.
-Runs in Docker.
+Runs in Docker as well as standalone.
 Works somehow.

 **GPM (GyroPerMinute)**
 Party game controlled by phone sensors.